team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 The model takes in 4 frames as input and tries to predict the next 4 frames in the sequence as the output.

 #### Training and Testing
-During testing, the previously predicted frames is passed as input to the decoder.
+During testing, the previously predicted frames are passed as input to the decoder.
 In contrast, at training time, we pass the actual frames of the video as input to the decoder.

 In our case, we used a batch size of 16 videos with 4 frames per video.
 Out of these 4 frames, the first 3 frames are passed as input to the encoder while the 4th frame acts as the initial input to the decoder.